comment-questionFrequently Asked Questions (FAQ)

 Yes, you can set up verifications with your development webhook URL to test the integration before going to production.

-Is there an SDK available?
+Is there an SDKarrow-up-right available?

 How do I authenticate API requests?